-Almost during the entire Modi government term, I heard people agonized by the decision made and steps taken, and very prominently, I saw people speaking about how money was being wasted in things that didn’t really mean anything to welfare of a country.
+Almost during the entire Modi government term, I heard people agonized by the decision made and steps taken, and very prominently, I saw people speaking about how money was being wasted on things that didn’t really mean anything to the welfare of a country.

 In a few aspects, true.
 A big statue, a few big flags – maybe public money was wasted to some extent.
 But now that BJP has been happily gifted another term by us Indians, I have a few expectations as a young citizen of this country.